An efficient and exact noncommutative quantum Gibbs sampler: Algorithms

 \subsection{Time-domain representation of our parent Hamiltonians}

 Recall that the central mathematical object for coherent Gibbs sampling is the \textit{discriminant} (i.e., the Lindbladian under a similarity transformation)

-This amounts to a mild calculation that transfers the heavy lifting done already in the Lindbladidan context.
-One adaption for the coherent algorithm is that the fundamental object is not a superoperator but an operator on a doubled Hilbert space.
+This amounts to a mild calculation that transfers the heavy lifting done already in the Lindbladian context.
+One adaptation for the coherent algorithm is that the fundamental object is not a superoperator but an operator on a doubled Hilbert space.
 Formally, we define the \emph{vectorization} of a super-operator by

 where $\vB^T_j$ denotes the transpose of the matrix $\vB_j$ in the computational basis $\ket{i}$.
-We use curly fonts $\CC$ for super-operators and bold fonts $\vec{\CC}$ for the vectorized super-operators (which is, a matrix).
+We use curly fonts $\CM$ for super-operators and bold fonts $\vec{\CM}$ for the vectorized super-operators (which is, a matrix).
 For a matrix $\vrho$, let us denote its vectorized version by

 In the time domain, our parent Hamiltonian takes the following form (see~\autoref{sec:parentHamTime} for the calculations)

 Compared with the Lindbladian case, the first term is essentially the transition part under a similarity transformation, and the second term combines the decay and coherent part.
 Here, we do not care about complete positivity or trace-preserving but merely Hermiticity.